sejungkwak/trading-paradise/README.md

 - Favicon

-  - The favicon has the Nintendo Switch joy-cons image in the same colour as the logo.
+  - The favicon has the Nintendo Switch joy-cons in the same shape and colour as the logo.

     ![Favicon](assets/images/favicon/favicon-32x32.png)